wasmCloud/wasmcloud-dev-site/content/reference/host-runtime/links.md

 From the capability provider's point of view, it only ever dispatches messages to actors.
 When a link is established for a particular actor, the capability provider can remember that actor's public key and use it for subsequent dispatches.
 As a result, the only information a capability provider needs is the actor public key.

-From the wasmCloud host runtime's point of view, it _must_ know the following information when establishing a link between capability provider and an actor:
+From the wasmcloud host runtime's point of view, it _must_ know the following information when establishing a link between capability provider and an actor:

 * The actor's public key (which it can obtain indirectly via an [OCI reference](/platform-builder/oci)
 * The contract ID (e.g. `wasmcloud:keyvalue` or `wasmcloud:httpserver`)